 International Research Experiences for Students

-The program includes the following:
+The program includes support for the following:

-- full stipend
+- summer stipend

 - living expense allowance in addition to stipend